Turneffe Atoll Fisheries Research

 QUEEN CONCH BASELINE ANALYSIS

-In 2015, Dr. Alexander Zale and Dr. Robert Bramblett from the Montana State University Fisheries Research Unit, along with Master Degree Student Alex Anderson, completed a detailed analysis of the Queen Conch population at Turneffe Atoll.
+In 2015, Dr. Alexander Zale and Dr. Robert Bramblett from the Montana State University Fisheries Research Unit, along with Master Degree Student Alex Anderson, conducted a comprehensive analysis of the Queen Conch population at Turneffe Atoll.
 This baseline population analysis was the most comprehensive analysis of a Queen Conch population undertaken in the Caribbean to date.
-It was intended to provide solid baseline for a monitoring program leading to a science-based management of this important commercial species.
+Its purpose was to establish a reliable scientific foundation for sustainably managing this important commercial species.
+Follow up analyses in 2016 and 2022 provided comprehensive information to sustainably manage this fishery.

 Turneffe Atoll Queen Conch Stock Abundance and Dynamics, 2013-2017